OSPanel/OpenServerPanel/README.md

 - Punycode domain name converter
 - and much more...

-Download and try it right now!
+You can download and try it right now!

 [Documentation](https://github.com/OSPanel/OpenServerPanel/wiki/Home)